Operation Water Pollution (OWP)

 Lesson plans, PowerPoint presentations and all resources are available online.
 All material is downloaded by the teacher for review prior to receiving the TDS and pH meters.

-The cost of an OWP kit is $140 and includes both a TDS and pH meter.
-It should be noted that each meter is reusable and remains viable for approximately two years.
-Many school kits are available free of charge as a result of different sponsors such as Imagineaction and the TD Bank Group.
+The cost of an OWP kit is $170 and includes both a TDS and pH meter.
+It should be noted that each meter is guaranteed to be reusable for two years.
+Many school kits are available free of charge as a result of different sponsors such as Mosaic and TD Bank Group.

 How to Order an OWP Kit